haoran119/c-cpp/学习笔记之C-C++/README.md

 ### [Classes](https://en.cppreference.com/w/cpp/language/classes)

+* A class is a user-defined type.
+* A class type is defined by class-specifier, which appears in decl-specifier-seq of the declaration syntax.
+See class declaration for the syntax of the class specifier.
+* A class can have the following kinds of members:
+    * 1) data members:
+        * a) non-static data members, including bit-fields.
+        * b) static data members
+    * 2) member functions:
+        * a) non-static member functions
+        * b) static member functions
+    * 3) nested types:
+        * a) nested classes and enumerations defined within the class definition
+        * b) aliases of existing types, defined with typedef or type alias (since C++11)declarations
+        * c) the name of the class within its own definition acts as a public member type alias of itself for the purpose of lookup (except when used to name a constructor): this is known as injected-class-name
+    * 4) enumerators from all unscoped enumerations defined within the class, or introduced by using-declarations or using-enum-declarations (since C++20)
+    * 5) member templates (variable templates, (since C++14)class templates or function templates) may appear in the body of any non-local class/struct/union.
+* All members are defined at once in the class definition, they cannot be added to an already-defined class (unlike the members of namespaces)
+* A member of a class T cannot use T as its name if the member is
+    * a static data member,
+    * a member function,
+    * a member type,
+    * a member template,
+    * an enumerator of an enumeration (unless the enumeration is scoped) (since C++11), or
+    * a member of a member anonymous union.
+* However, a non-static data member may use the name T as long as there are no user-declared constructors.
+* A class with at least one declared or inherited virtual member function is polymorphic.
+Objects of this type are polymorphic objects and have runtime type information stored as part of the object representation, which may be queried with dynamic_cast and typeid.
+Virtual member functions participate in dynamic binding.
+* A class with at least one declared or inherited pure virtual member function is an abstract class.
+Objects of this type cannot be created.
+* A class with a constexpr constructor is a LiteralType: objects of this type can be manipulated by constexpr functions at compile time. (since C++11)
+* Properties of classes
+    * Trivially copyable class
+        * A trivially copyable class is a class that
+            * has at least one eligible copy constructor, move constructor, copy assignment operator, or move assignment operator,
+            * each eligible copy constructor is trivial
+            * each eligible move constructor is trivial
+            * each eligible copy assignment operator is trivial
+            * each eligible move assignment operator is trivial, and
+            * has a non-deleted trivial destructor.
+    * Trivial class
+        * A trivial class is a class that
+            * is trivially copyable, and
+            * has one or more eligible default constructors such that each is trivial.
+    * Standard-layout class
+        * A standard-layout class is a class that
+            * has no non-static data members of type non-standard-layout class (or array of such types) or reference,
+            * has no virtual functions and no virtual base classes,
+            * has the same access control for all non-static data members,
+            * has no non-standard-layout base classes,
+            * only one class in the hierarchy has non-static data members, and
+            * Informally, none of the base classes has the same type as the first non-static data member.
+Or, formally: given the class as S, has no element of the set M(S) of types as a base class, where M(X) for a type X is defined as:
+                * If X is a non-union class type with no (possibly inherited) non-static data members, the set M(X) is empty.
+                * If X is a non-union class type whose first non-static data member has type X0 (where said member may be an anonymous union), the set M(X) consists of X0 and the elements of M(X0).
+                * If X is a union type, the set M(X) is the union of all M(Ui) and the set containing all Ui, where each Ui is the type of the ith non-static data member of X.
+                * If X is an array type with element type Xe, the set M(X) consists of Xe and the elements of M(Xe).
+                * If X is a non-class, non-array type, the set M(X) is empty.
+        * A standard-layout struct is a standard-layout class defined with the class keyword struct or the class keyword class.
+A standard-layout union is a standard-layout class defined with the class keyword union.
 * class v.s. struct
 	* [C.1: Organize related data into structures (structs or classes)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c1-organize-related-data-into-structures-structs-or-classes)
 		* Reason Ease of comprehension.
 If data is related (for fundamental reasons), that fact should be reflected in code.